Expectations of Student Organizations

 Officers of undergraduate student organizations must be enrolled students of the Krieger School of Arts and Sciences or the Whiting School of Engineering.

-Officers must be in good academic standing with the University, with a cumulative grade point average of 2.0 or above.
+Officers must be in good standing with the University, with a cumulative grade point average of 2.0 or above.
 Prospective officers must be in good standing prior to running for office and must maintain that good standing throughout their term of office.

 All undergraduate student organization leaders must maintain a minimum grade point average of 2.0 in order to be elected/selected to a student leader position.
 All undergraduate student organization members and leaders must be enrolled in at least 6 credit hours.